influenzanet/influenzanet.github.io/docs/system/01-architecture.md

 ## Backend

-Influenzanet platform's backend is based on microservice oriented architecture.
-Each service manage its own data domain.
+The backend of the Influenzanet platform is based on microservices-oriented architecture.
+Each service manages its own data domain.

-Base services are (code are in [repositories page](./repositories)):
+the basic services are (code is in [repositories page](./repositories)):

-- User Management Service : handles users account and authentication
+- User Management Service : handles user account and authentication
 - Study Service : handles study (survey, response, participants)
-- Messaging Service : manages messages (email)
+- Messaging Service : handles messages (email)
-- Logging Servicer : manages logs of users' actions
+- Logging Servicer : handles logs of users' actions

-Each service use its own MongoDB database.
-A special database name globalDB is shared by some services to manage common entities (available instances for example).
+Each service uses its own MongoDB database.
+A special database called the globalDB is shared by some services to manage common entities (e.g. available instances).

-## Multi tenant organization and instances {#instances}
+## Multi-tenant organization and instances {#instances}

-Databases are organized to allow multi-tenant organization.
+Databases are organised to allow multi-tenant feature.

 2 levels are used:
     - Static : A service is connected to a fixed database namespace, using a database `prefix`
-    - Dynamic : A Service can manage several `instances`, each instance is using its own MongoDB database, determined for each request to the service (instance Id is provided with the request).
+    - Dynamic : A service can manage several `instances`, each instance is using its own MongoDB database, determined for each request to the service (instance id is provided with the request).

-globalDB contains an `instances` collection determining the known instances
+The globalDB contains an `instances` collection that defines the known instances by the system.

 Each database name is constructed using the following schema:

     [prefix][instance]_[dbName]

-For example, for the namespace `prod` (using prefix "prod_" ), instance 'italy',  userDB will be `prod_italy_users`
+For example, for the namespace `prod` (using the prefix "prod_" ), instance 'italy',  userDB will be `prod_italy_users`

-Except for global DB, wich is share across instances, and has only prefix
+Except for the global DB, wich is shared across instances, and has only the common prefix

     [prefix]global-infos

 Example: prod_global-infos (using prefix "prod_")

-Prefix can be used to differentiate environments (like production/test, ..) and instances for tenants.
+The prefix can be used to differentiate environments (such as production/test, ..) and instances for tenants.

-For example, if several countries participant, each country can have its own instance and share the services of the same cluster.
-Be aware that in this case the database credentials will be the same (an db account will manage all the instances databases of this service).
+For example, if several countries participant are involved, each country can have its own instance and share the services of the same cluster.
+Note that in this case the database credentials will be the same (a single MongoDB user account will manage the databases of all the instances).

 Database names (without prefix/instance):
  - `users` : User service Database (used by Logging service too), often refered as UserDB